 Don’t fall into the trap of frivolous aesthetics, however!

 Too often, I see candidates provide a graph of their skills.
-While it looks aesthetically pleasing, it’s also incredibly noisy, because candidates give themselves high ratings for every skill.
+While it might look pretty, it’s also a low-value use of space because candidates give themselves high ratings for every skill.

 The point of a graph is to show comparisons.
 If you use a graph to try to tell me that you’re good at many skills, that graph won’t show comparisons between magnitudes.